 Terminus.browser = :docked

-After each test is finished, you need to return the browser to the holding page to make it ready to accept new work.
-In an after block:
+After your tests are finished, you need to return the browser to the holding page to make it ready to accept new work.
+In an after block or using the at_exit hook:

 Terminus.return_to_dock